aruncdl/arunblog/content/post/special-marriage-act/index.md

 4. Fill out the details of the _groom_ in the application form
    1. Select Sub-Registrar Office: You have to choose the sub-registrar office to receive your marriage certificate from.
 Choose carefully (Check point no. 3 below).
    2. ID Requirement: Any one of Aadhar, Driving License, Voter ID, Electoral ID, Passport, Ration Card etc. would suffice. **Aadhar is not mandatory**.
-   3. Residence requirement: Either the bridge or the groom should **reside in any of the villages that comes under the selected Sub-Registrar Office**
+   3. Residence requirement: Either the bride or the groom should **reside in any of the villages that comes under the selected Sub-Registrar Office**

 5. Click proceed.
 You'll get a transaction ID.
 Keep this safe.